ricber/digital-agriculture-datasets/README.md

 - **Sugar Beets 2016**: https://www.ipb.uni-bonn.de/data/sugarbeets2016/
 - **CitrusFarm Dataset**: CitrusFarm is a multimodal agricultural robotics dataset that provides both multispectral images and navigational sensor data for localization, mapping and crop monitoring tasks - https://ucr-robotics.github.io/Citrus-Farm-Dataset/
 - **A high-resolution, multimodal data set for agricultural robotics: A Ladybird's-eye view of Brassica**: https://doi.org/10.1002/rob.21877
+- **RELLIS-3D: A Multi-modal Dataset for Off-Road Robotics**: Semantic segmentation on 2D RGB images and **3D LiDAR pointclouds** - https://github.com/unmannedlab/RELLIS-3D/tree/main
+- **RUGD Dataset**: The RUGD dataset focuses on semantic understanding of unstructured outdoor environments for applications in off-road autonomous navigation.
+The datset is comprised of video sequences captured from the camera onboard a mobile robot platform. - http://rugd.vision/
+- **GOOSE dataset**: GOOSE is the German Outdoor and Offroad Dataset and is a 2D & 3D semantic segmentation dataset framework.
+In contrast to existing datasets like Cityscapes or BDD100K, the focus is on unstructured off-road environments - https://goose-dataset.de/docs/

 ## Collectors of datasets
 - **Quantitative Plant**: Website that collects datasets for image classification, semantic segmentation and phenotyping - https://www.quantitative-plant.org/dataset
 - **A survey of public datasets for computer vision tasks in precision agriculture**: Collection of datasets for detection and segmentation of weeds and fruits and phenotyping tasks (e.g., damage and disease detection, biomas prediction, yield estimation) - https://doi.org/10.1016/j.compag.2020.105760

+## Tools to create synthetic datasets
+- **CropCraft**: CropCraft is a python script that generates 3D models of crop fields, specialized in real-time simulation of robotics applications - https://github.com/Romea/cropcraft
+- **TomatoSynth**: TomatoSynth provides realistic synthetic tomato plants training data for deep learning applications, reducing the need for manual annotation and allowing customization for specific greenhouse environments, thus advancing automation in agriculture - https://github.com/SCT-lab/TomatoSynth